HeliumEdu/frontend/README.md

 ## Getting Started

+This project is the result of separating the `frontend` code from the backend `platform`, with the intention of someday rewriting it in a modern framework.
+But we have not had the capacity (or expertise) to do that.
+Are you a frontend expert in search of an open source project and interested in joining forces?
+[Reach out](mailto:contact@alexlaird.com) and let us know!

-Note that this project is largely a placeholder.
-It was used to split out `frontend` code from the backend `platform` while the `frontend` code would be rewritten in React.
-However, as the project is no longer actively maintained, there is no current plant for this redevelopment.
-So, be aware that [Webpack](https://webpack.js.org/) is being used in a very hacky way (for instance, the generated bundle is useless and should be ignored), [Nunjucks](https://mozilla.github.io/nunjucks/), is being used to process HTML templates, and ultimately, this is legacy code that, if the project ever goes back in to active development, would be completely overhauled.
+Be aware that this is legacy code, and we would love to have the capacity to completely rewrite it.
+In its current form, [Webpack](https://webpack.js.org/) generates a bundle that is useless and should be ignored, [Nunjucks](https://mozilla.github.io/nunjucks/) is being used to process HTML templates, and the way JavaScript and Ajax are being used is pretty dated.

 ## Development